David Fleay Wildlife Park

-David Fleay Wildlife Park is located in Burleigh heads on the Gold Coat just 25 minutes from Surfers Paradise.
+The David Fleay Wildlife Park is located in Burleigh Heads on the Gold Coast just 25 minutes from Surfers Paradise.
 David Fleay Wildlife Park is a heritage-listed wildlife park that is owned and operated by the Queensland Government.

 About David Fleay

-The wildlife park was first founded by David Fleay who was a dedicated conservationist in Australia back in the 30s until his passing in the early 90s.
+The wildlife park was founded by David Fleay, a dedicated conservationist in Australia back in the 30s until his passing in the early 90s.
 He was the first man to breed platypus’s in captivity and was also one of the last people to have been bitten by a Tasmanian Tiger before their extinction.

 The David Fleay Wildlife Park is dedicated to the memory of David Fleay and focuses on community education and wildlife conservation.
-The park is home to many native animals such as, wallabies, tree kangaroos, koalas, bilbies, dingos and rare bird species, it also houses an animal hospital and is home to many sick and injured animals that are unable to be released back out in the wild such as their beautiful one eyed koala.
+The park is home to many native animals such as wallabies, tree kangaroos, koalas, bilbies, dingos and rare bird species, it also houses an animal hospital.
+It is home to many sick and injured animals that are unable to be released back out in the wild such as their beautiful one eyed koala.

-The wildlife park attaches itself to the Tallebudgera Creek mangrove boardwalk, which is a 30 minute walk through the wonderful views of Tallebudgera Creek.
+The wildlife park attaches itself to the Tallebudgera Creek mangrove boardwalk, which is a 30 minute walk through the beautiful views of Tallebudgera Creek.
 The track entrance is accessible from the front of the wildlife park entrance ramp.
-Unfortunately we didn’t have time to explore the walk during our visit to David Fleay but I do believe the track is wheelchair accessible.
+Unfortunately, we didn’t have time to explore the walk during our visit to David Fleay, but I believe the track is wheelchair accessible.

-The David Fleay Wildlife park is open from 9.00am to 5.00pm seven days a week.
-Admissions prices are $24.70 Adults, $11.20 Children, $16.30 Concession.
+The David Fleay Wildlife Park is open from 9.00am to 5.00pm seven days a week.
+Admissions prices are $24.70 for Adults, $11.20 for Children, and $16.30 for Concessions.
 They also accept the companion card for carers.
 You can purchase tickets at the reception or online at Queensland Government Parks and Forests.

 David Fleay Accessibility

 The David Fleay Wildlife Park is wheelchair accessible and is suitable for prams and those with mobility difficulties .
 The pathways throughout the park are a combination of concrete and timber boardwalks.
 I had no trouble accessing areas throughout the park in my wheelchair.
-The kangaroo enclosure however did have a 3inch bump at the gate entry/exit which I needed assistance to get over.
+However, the kangaroo enclosure did have a 3inch bump at the gate entry/exit, which I needed assistance to get over.
 There are accessible parking spots available in the car park, and wheelchair accessible toilets located in the cafe.
-The main entrance to the park is via a very long timber ramp.
-Our stroll through the park was very picturesque, and the atmosphere was extremely relaxing and peaceful.
+The park’s main entrance is via a very long timber ramp (pictured below) Our stroll through the park was very picturesque, and the atmosphere was extremely relaxing and peaceful.

 Accessible Parking: Yes